Copper Roofing Systems

 Interlock® Solid Copper Cedar Shingle Roofing is the texture and silhouette of split cedar shingle, executed in 99.9% pure electrolytic tough-pitch copper (Copper Alloy C11000) conforming to ASTM B370 — the recognized North American standard for cold-rolled architectural copper sheet.
 The profile matches Interlock's aluminum Metal Cedar Shingle panel geometry for visual continuity with the Colonial, Craftsman, and traditional New England aesthetic; the substrate is solid copper rather than coated aluminum, with the structural strength to render fine cedar texture without thermal distortion.

-Color is intrinsic to the metal — no PVDF coating, granule layer, or applied finish to fail, fade, or be replaced (unlike the cedar shingles this profile emulates, which fail to rot, split, mold, and ember-ignition within 20–40 years).
-Newly installed Copper Cedar Shingle panels arrive bright salmon-pink and progress through a documented oxidation sequence: russet bronze within weeks (cuprite, Cu₂O), matte chocolate brown across one to three years (tenorite, CuO), and ultimately the iconic verdigris green-blue patina — a stable copper-sulfate/hydroxysulfate stratum of brochantite, antlerite, and posnjakite that becomes the roof's own self-renewing protective mineral barrier.
-The same metallurgical process has preserved copper-roofed colonial and ecclesiastical architecture across North America and Europe for centuries.
+Color is intrinsic to the metal — no PVDF coating, granule layer, or applied finish to fail, fade, or be replaced (unlike the cedar shingles this profile emulates, which are prone to rot, splitting, mold, and ember-ignition within 20–40 years).
+Newly installed Copper Cedar Shingle panels arrive bright salmon-pink and typically progress through natural oxidation — russet bronze (cuprite, Cu₂O), matte chocolate brown (tenorite, CuO), and ultimately the iconic verdigris green-blue patina, a copper-sulfate/hydroxysulfate layer of brochantite, antlerite, and posnjakite that forms copper's natural weathered surface.
+Because patina develops with atmospheric exposure, its rate and uniformity vary from roof to roof and are not guaranteed.
+The same metallurgical process has weathered copper-roofed colonial and ecclesiastical architecture across North America and Europe for centuries.

 At approximately 100–125 lbs per square (16 oz or 20 oz architectural copper sheet), structural assessment is recommended for retrofit applications.
 Solid copper carries an inherent Class A fire rating (copper melts at 1,984°F — well above sustained Class A test temperatures) where real cedar shingle is Class C untreated, UL 2218 Class 4 impact resistance where real cedar splits and cracks under impact, and wind-uplift performance evaluated to ASTM E1592 — specified under CSI MasterFormat 07 41 13 and conforming to IBC §1507.4 and IRC §R905.10.
 Solar-array compatible, 100% recyclable at end of service, and backed by the Interlock® Lifetime Transferable Warranty.